DCC-EX/mkdocs-test/docs/products/ex-commandstation/config-wifi-esp32.md

     - _C_WIFI_TEMP_ssid_password
 ---

-# WiFi configuration (CSB1 or ESP32 ONLY)
+# WiFi configuration (EX-CSB1 or ESP32 ONLY.
+Version 5.7.0+ ONLY)

-PLEASE NOTE: config.h options for WiFi configuration from previous versions are now ignored by CSB1 or ESP32 command stations.
+PLEASE NOTE: config.h options for WiFi configuration from versions prior to 5.7.0 are now ignored by CSB1 or ESP32 command stations.

+## Operating Modes

 WiFi has two operating modes: